How do I apply?

 Am I auditioning for a group or one producer at a time?

 The selected applicants will audition for the assembled body of producers on March 7 - 9, 2020.
 There will be two audition rooms running at the same time at all sessions: one for those who are acting only; the other for musical theater actor/singers.
 Applicants are required to note on their application whether they will be acting only or if their audition will include singing and/or dancing, so that they will be assigned to the appropriate audition room.
 Since a total of only 710 applicants can be accommodated (355 in each room), applicants will be given only one audition appointment, and may not audition in both rooms.
 It is important, therefore, that performers showcase their strongest talents.
 Applicants with limited or no experience in musical theatre are cautioned not to apply for a musical audition, as previous experience is a strong consideration in the selection of performers for these slots.
-Acting Only candidates are more likely to be selected to audition.
+Acting Only candidates are more likely to be selected to audition as there are fewer applicants.

 How long is my audition time slot?
 What should I do?